Trump faces civil trial for E Jean Carroll rape allegation

 Mr Trump is also juggling his ongoing bid for the White House next year.

-Here's how we got here, and what to expect at trial.
+Here's what to expect at the trial.

 What are the accusations?